amqp-node/amqplib/doc/channel_api.md

 `#createChannel(function(err, channel) {...})`

-Resolves to an open `Channel` (The callback version also returns the channel; but it is not usable before the callback has been invoked).
+Resolves to an open `Channel` (The callback version returns the channel; but it is not usable before the callback has been invoked).
 May fail if there are no more channels available (i.e., if there are already `channelMax` channels open).